imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 1. Program generation tasks
     1. Compile a detailed rundown of the specifics of each OPCODE
     2. Allow to customize stack/arguments
+    4. Generate programs with simple surroundings added to a single OPCODE
     3. Generate programs with looped execution with stack balancing
     4. (opt) Generate random programs with stack balancing
     5. (opt) Generate programs via automated, adaptive generation